-Ongoing European Projects like MEDUSA and MITIGATE [4, 5], focus on the interdependencies and cascading effects in the maritime supply chain and port/maritime systems.
-MEDUSA concentrates on port IT infrastructure at the supply chain level, while MITIGATE concentrates at the asset level.
-These approaches are at a high level and do not consider how a vulnerability in the code could affect the higher-level spheres (physical assets, networks, information infrastructure).
-Specifically, these approaches do not address how these vulnerabilities could cause a cascading effect inside and outside a terminal or port area.
-This kind of cascading-effect assessment from the low level (code) to the high level (systems and infrastructures) has not yet been tackled in the maritime transport domain.
+Previous European Projects like MEDUSA and MITIGATE (Papastergiou et al. 2018, Mitigate 2015) focused on assessing risks in the maritime supply chain and port/maritime systems.
+MEDUSA concentrated on the port IT infrastructure at the supply chain level, while MITIGATE concentrated at the asset level.
+These approaches are intended to quantify risk, but not whether a vulnerability in the code exists, where it exists, or how it might affect the higher-level spheres (physical assets, networks, information infrastructure).

-Existing security standards, best practices, maritime regulation, and risk assessment methodologies and tools fail to adequately address the specific needs of port authorities [6, 7].
-Researchers in the S-Port project developed a prototype software platform consisting of a collaborative environment to host security management services and guide commercial ports to monitor and self-manage their port ICT security [8].
+Existing security standards, best practices, maritime regulation, and risk assessment methodologies and tools fail to adequately address the specific needs of port authorities (IMO 2002a, IMO 2002b).
+Researchers in the S-Port project developed a prototype software platform consisting of a collaborative environment to host security management services and guide commercial ports to monitor and self-manage their port ICT security (Polemi et al. 2013).
 Safety standards and regulations were identified (specifically in ISO 27001 and ISPS Code), and then actions were taken to address some specific security management needs of port ICT systems.
-The architecture of the S-Port platform incorporates various collaborative tools, which are focused on high-level risk assessment [9].
+The architecture of the S-Port platform incorporates various collaborative tools, which are focused on high-level risk assessment (Ntouskas et al. 2010).

-Historically, physical security has been the main emphasis when thinking about port security; the various seaports standardization bodies did not specifically reference ICT/Cyber-security in their memoranda [10].
-Most of the existing freight seaport security standards and methodologies concentrated only on the physical security of the ports (i.e., safety concerns) [11].
+Historically, physical security has been the main emphasis when thinking about port security; the various seaports standardization bodies did not specifically reference ICT/Cyber-security in their memoranda (Polemi et al. 2012).
+Most of the existing freight seaport security standards and methodologies concentrated only on the physical security of the ports (i.e., safety concerns) (Ntouskas et al. 2012).

-The International Maritime Organization (IMO) is developing guidelines for maritime cyberrisks as the basis for future regulation in the maritime and seaport sector.
-During the last IMO's Maritime Safety Committee (MSC) session held in June 2017, the Committee approved the new MSC.428(98) Maritime Cyber Risk Management in Safety Management Systems [12].
-Following MSC.1/Circ.1526, the resolution affirms that approved safety management systems should take cyber risk management into account [13].
-The guidelines in 2016 provided high-level recommendations to safeguard shipping from current and emerging cyber-threats and vulnerabilities.
-The 2017 guidelines are not available at the time of this writing.
+The International Maritime Organization (IMO) developed guidelines for maritime cyber risks as the basis for future regulation in the maritime and seaport sector.
+During the IMO's Maritime Safety Committee (MSC) session held in June 2017, the Committee approved MSC.428(98) Maritime Cyber Risk Management in Safety Management Systems (IMO 2017a).
+Following MSC.1/Circ.1526, which was superseded by MSC-FAL.1/Circ.3, the resolution affirms that approved safety management systems should take cyber risk management into account, considering also confidentiality for certain aspects of cyber risk management (IMO 2017b, IMO 2016).
+The updated guidelines provided recommendations to safeguard shipping from current and emerging cyber threats and vulnerabilities.
+That document acknowledges that vulnerabilities can result from inadequacies in design, integration and/or maintenance of systems, as well as lapses in cyber risks: (1) identify, (2) protect, (3) detect, (4) respond and (5) recover.
+Our in-depth software vulnerability assessment activities (described in Sections 4 and 5) directly addresses the first three of these elements by: